ant-design/ant-design/components/icon/index.en-US.md

 | component | The component used for the root node.
 This will override the **`type`** property. | ComponentType<CustomIconComponentProps\> | - |
 | twoToneColor | Only support the two-tone icon.
 Specific the primary color. | string (hex color) | - |

+### Svg icons

+We introduced svg icons in `3.9.x` version replacing font icons which brings benefits below:

+- Complete offline usage of icon, no dependency of alipay cdn font icon file and no more empty square during downloading than no need to deploy icon font files locally either.
+- Much more display accuracy in lower-level screens.
+- Support multiple colors for icon.
+- No need to change built-in icons with overriding styles by providing more props in component.

+More disscussion of svg icon reference to [#10353](https://github.com/ant-design/ant-design/issues/10353).

+> ⚠️ About the extra bundle size brought by all svg icons we imported in antd@3.9.x, we will provide new API to allow developers importing icons as your need, you can trace [#12011](https://github.com/ant-design/ant-design/issues/12011) for further progress.

 The properties `theme`, `component` and `twoToneColor` are added in `antd@3.9.x`.
 The best practice is to pass the property `theme` to every `<Icon />` components.

 ```jsx